sachsmc/plotROC-paper/Paper/sachs2014plotROC.md

 ## Reproducibility Note

-This manuscript is completely reproducible using the source files available at http://github.com/sachsmc/plotROC-paper.
+This manuscript is completely reproducible using the source files.
 The output below indicates the \proglang{R} packages and versions used.
 Compiling the pdf output also requires `pandoc` version 1.13.1 and `pdflatex`.

 ```r